 We invite current and former US Women’s National Team members to the Academy to coach and inspire our athletes.

 Visiting Pros are aspirational role models for our athletes.
 Visiting Pros, who typically spend one day at the Academy, actively coach on the field.
-They also answer questions, sign autographs, and take photos.
+They host a Q&A session, sign autographs, and take photos.

 TeamFirst: